mrnust/SmartEconomicStudyCompanion_Multi-AgentPdfQ-ACHATBOT-/README.md

 - **Vector Storage:** Embeddings are stored in a FAISS vector database for quick and efficient access.

+- **Retrieval-Augmented Generation (RAG):** Combines the power of retrieval and generation to provide accurate and contextually relevant responses.
+This feature allows the chatbot to pull information from stored embeddings and generate refined answers tailored to the user's query.

 - **Chatbot Development:**
     - **Initial Response Generation:** Gemini-pro LLM generates initial responses to user queries.
     - **Response Refinement and Translation:** FALCON 180B refines these responses and translates them into Urdu.